 It is important to modify your trust and estate documents correctly so that your child is cared for in the way that you expect.

 When you modify your estate plan to include planning for a child with a medical condition such as Down syndrome, it is very important that you not only make the right changes that will benefit your child, but that those changes be legally binding.
 This is not an area where you want to take a chance or make a mistake.
 Your child’s future is too important for that.

+Has your baby been diagnosed with Down Syndrome?
+Find out why you should call an estate planning lawyer to help you protect your child’s future.
 To learn more about what you can do to plan for your child’s future, please watch our free videos and fill out our online contact form to start getting your individualized questions answered.